The holiday everyone needs right now is upon us: Fat Bear Week - KESQ

 Fat Bear Week — the one time a year where you can openly and proudly cheer for your favorite chubby bear — is back.

-The annual competition, held by Katmai National Park in Alaska, crowns the fattest bear in the state’s Brook River.
+The annual competition, held by Katmai National Park in Alaska, crowns the fattest bear in the park’s Brooks River.

 Created six years ago, the competition features the area’s largest bears competing against each other in a full on tournament — bracket and all.